 Carbs are not the enemy.
-Whilst a low-carb diet can definitely offer fast results, carbohydrates are a vital source of energy and really shouldn’t be completely cut out of your diet long term.
+This is one of the biggest nutrition myths of all.
+A low-carb diet can offer fast results but carbohydrates are a vital source of energy that shouldn’t be completely cut out of your diet long term.
 However, not all carbs are created equal and you should always opt for the complex variety which you’ll find in whole grains, vegetables, legumes, and fruits.

 Staying educated about your well-being and nutrition is the key to sustaining good health throughout your years.
 Don’t be afraid to question anything presented as “fact” and always listen to your body above all else!

 Kickstart Your Healthy Eating Plan With Our Gut Reset Kit

 Now that you know how to separate fact from fiction, where do you start on optimizing your health and wellness?
 This is EXACTLY what our Gut Reset Kit will help you to do.
 With a specialized combo of our Advanced Probiotic and Detox Cleanse, this kit will detoxify your colon and restore optimal whole-body wellness so you start your wellness journey with a blank slate.

 And the good news is, we’re giving our blog readers a special 30% discount so you can see the results for yourself!
 To avail of your discount for the Gut Reset Kit, use the code: mythbusting30 when placing your order.